yonush/picoXpander/README.md

 ### Multiple sensor board

-This board contains several common sensors and a a couple of RGB LEDs
+This board contains several common sensors and a a couple of RGB LEDs.
+Starting with the smart sensor BME688.
+It is an air quality sensor can measure gas, temperature, pressure and humiditthe first gas sensor with Artificial Intelligence

 Sensor list

 - Light sensor
 - Sound
+- Air quality
 - Temperature
 - Humidity
 - Motion
 - Pressure

+*Design currently under development.*

+### Motor/Servo driver board

+This board will have a motor driver for two motors to let you attach the pixoXpander to a chassi

+- 1x H-bridge motor driver, with built-in short circuit, over current and thermal protection.
+- [alt] DRV8833 motor driver using I2C - 1A per motor
+- [alt] MX1508 motor driver using PWM - 1.5A per motor
+- 2x motors or 1x stepper
+- Uses external power with on board charger for a battery
+- 4x servo outputs
+- power switch for the external power

 *Design currently under development.*

 ## Demo code